ornldaac/Airborne_CO2/ESA_CO2_demo.md

 # Introduction

-Airborne platforms are used to capture in-situ measurements of atmospheric chemistry, including greenhouse gases.
-This technique has been used to estimate anthropogenic emissions of greenhouse gases (Klausner et al., 2020; Krings et al., 2018) and to study the carbon dynamics of ecosystems and landscapes (Parazoo et al., 2016).

-This document will discuss properties of in-situ measurements of atmospheric gases from airborne platforms, and the exercise will illustrate how to visualize an example dataset as well as subset it by temporal and spatial bounds.
+This exercise will explore properties of in-situ measurements of atmospheric gases from airborne platforms and illustrate how to visualize an example data set as well as subset it by temporal and spatial bounds.

 This exercise will use data from *ABoVE_2017_insitu_10sec.nc*, a file downloaded from [Sweeney and McKain (2019)](https://doi.org/10.3334/ORNLDAAC/1658).
-Please review the The [User Guide](https://daac.ornl.gov/ABOVE/guides/ABoVE_Arctic_CAP.html) for this dataset before proceeding.
-This guide contains important information on the organization of the dataset, file naming conventions, and variables.
+Please review the The [User Guide](https://daac.ornl.gov/ABOVE/guides/ABoVE_Arctic_CAP.html) for this data set before proceeding.
+This guide contains important information on the organization of the data set and variables.
 It will be helpful to have the User Guide open for quick reference.

 The data set includes measurements of carbon dioxide (CO<sub>2</sub>), methane (CH<sub>4</sub>), and carbon monoxide (CO) concentrations taken during flights over Alaska, Canada, and the continental U.S. in 2017.
 During the flights, air samples were collected and analyzed using on-board instrumentation.
 Each data point is a time-stamped measurement taken in 3-dimensional space (longtitude, latitude, altitude).
 During 2017, the flight lines (Figure 1) were repeated several times between April to November, with some spatial variability, in order to sample sample carbon dynamics over northern biomes during the growing season.

 ![Artic-CAP flight paths 2017](https://daac.ornl.gov/ABOVE/guides/ABoVE_Arctic_CAP_Fig1.png)

 Figure 1.
 General path of flight lines for the Artic-CAP project for 2017.
 Flight lines were repeated several times during the growing season.
 Sources: Sweeney and McKain (2019); Scientific Aviation (2019)

-The data file is in NetCDF format, an open-source format that can contain variables of different types (string, numeric) and formats (single values, vectors, matrices of multiple dimensions) in the same file.
-Metadata for each variable are encoded inside the file.

  This file includes approximately 45 variables, but all of them are not needed for this exercise.
 We will use *altitude*, *flight_id*, *CO2*, *CO2_unc*, *latitude*, *longitude*, and *time* (Table 1) and focus on the CO<sub>2</sub> measurements.
 These variables are indexed by a single dimension.

 Table 1.
 Variables used in this exercise.